Minimally Invasive Laparoscopic Surgery - Fraser Valley Animal Hospital - Abbotsford B.C.

 So what to expect with a Minimally Invasive Laparoscopic Spay?
 There are a few differences such as a funky haircut, but hair does grow back!
 As well we do an ovariectomy rather than an ovariohysterectomy.
 But the advantages to minimally invasive surgical spays are wonderful!
 Studies have shown that both pain and recovery times for laparoscopic spays are decreased by over 65%.
 Most owners report that the pet is "100% back to normal” the day after the surgery and are back to running or playing ball!
 Another recent study showed an 80% reduction is surgery site infections when comparing minimally invasive surgeries to the same procedures performed using traditional methods.
 Other added benefits include decreased bleeding, better surgeon visualization, higher safety overall as well as lower anesthetic rates.
 Over the years we have found that our patients undergoing MIS require 50-70% less anesthetic than a traditional surgery.
 All pets undergoing laparoscopic surgery will have an exam and the veterinarian will discuss the surgery, so you understand what will happen the day of surgery.

-Please feel free to contact us by phone (604 854 2313) or e-mail (FVAH@live.ca), or if you are in the neighbourhood stop by and we can answer any of your questions you may have on this fantastic surgical option that we offer at our veterinary hospital in Abbotsford, BC.
+Please feel free to contact us by phone (604 854 2313) or e-mail (FVAH@live.ca), or if you are in the neighbourhood stop by and we can answer any of your questions you may have on this fantastic surgical option that we offer at Fraser Valley Animal Hospital in Abbotsford, BC.